 Check the Parent Portal on MyEdBC to check your child's mark.
 The log in information is on the school website.

-To ensure the greatest benefit from each course, the following responsibilities are expected of each student:
+To ensure the greatest benefit is derived from each course, the following minimal responsibilities are expected of each student:

 Student Responsibility Consequence/Rationale

 1. Regular attendance is essential